Life-giving death, a gift to mother nature

 The end is the same for all

-Different religions and different countries and cultures all saying goodbye to loved ones.
+Different religions and different countries and cultures are all saying goodbye to loved ones.
 The fact is, wherever you are born in this world, poor or rich, it does not make a difference.
 One day you have to leave.
-Personally I wish there would not be so many cemeteries.
+Personally, I wish there would not be so many cemeteries.
 All those cold stones and occupied land.

 Have a look at this YouTube video of Capsula Mundi.